anthonkendel/objekt-mapper/README.md

 # Simple Mapper (WIP)

-An utility to hold and map fields between source and target objects.
-For example an DB object and an API object.
+A utility to hold and map fields between source and target objects.
+For example a DB object and an API object.